adtzlr/felupe/docs/tutorial/building_blocks.rst

     dV = region.dV
     V = dV.sum()

-The scheme of the region, the finite element formulation and the quadrature rule, may be visualized by its plot-method.
+The scheme of the region, i.e. the finite element formulation and the quadrature rule, may be visualized by its plot-method.

 ..  code-block::